tjmcginnis/logfind/README.md

 * Searches files in current directory for string specified at the command line
 * Returns a list of files containing the search string
 * Default search uses AND logic, use -o flag to use OR logic instead
+* Search using a regular expression instead of a string of text

 # Installing
 For now, follow these steps: